Moishe/Moishe.github.io/_posts/2015-06-09-bikes-in-boulder.md

 --------

->I wanted to write with support for the experiments to right-size
+>I'm writing to support the experiments to right-size streets
->streets here in Boulder, to allow safer bicycle and car traffic.
+>here in Boulder, to allow safer bicycle and car traffic.
 >
 >I've only lived in Boulder for 4 years.
 The primary reason my wife,
 >daughter and I moved here was Boulder's reputation as a place where we